IntersectMBO/plutus-apps/marconi-mamba/examples/README.md

 ```

 ### Assumption

-the --utxo-db points a file that already contains utxo data.
+The --utxo-db points to a file that already contains utxo data.